VATheProgrammer/FaceFollowingRobot/Journal.md

 Now, I needed to CAD a frame for this whole robot.
 This was a simple process, as I just optimized maximum space while keeping everything stable.
 I had decided to use tape to secure some of the items on the robot, like the battery.
 **Here is the final design I have decided to use:**
 <img width="277" height="214" alt="image" src="https://github.com/user-attachments/assets/016a0b4e-5e7a-4b24-9145-749226b00337" />
 It is designed in such a way that I can mount the ESP32 in the front, and mount the motors in the back with a bearing in the front bottom.
 There is space for me to put the motor driver right behind the ESP32 and for me to place the battery on the ramp.

+Wrote placeholder code based off documentation, with a placeholder project name and wiring holes.